Decoding the Web of Belief

 • {"head": "Klaus Schwab", "type": "employer", "tail": "BlackRock"}

-Many of these results seem plausible for a conspiracy theory forum, but not all of the extracted triples hold up.
+Many of these results seem plausible for a conspiracy theory forum, but not all of the extracted triples are reliable.
 Below are a few examples that are confusing, unclear, or nonsensical:

 • {"head": "bots", "type": "subclass of", "tail": "shills"}